deso-protocol/docs/devs/identity-api.md

 Once user completes the flow, you'll receive a response including the derived keypair.
 The response contains `derivedSeedHex` which you can use to sign transactions on behalf of the `publicKey` owner.

 A derived key needs to be activated first by submitting an [authorizeDerivedKey transaction](https://docs.deso.org/devs/backend-api#authorize-derived-key), containing the `accessSignature`, `derivedPublicKey`, `expirationBlock`, and `publicKey`.
 The authorize transaction can be signed by the derived key right away.
-Note: before signing any transaction with the derived key, you need to place the derived public key in transaction's `ExtraData["DerivedPublicKey"]`.
+Note: before signing any transaction with the derived key, you need to place the derived public key in compressed byte format (33 bytes array) in transaction's `ExtraData["DerivedPublicKey"]`.

 #### Response
 ```javascript